 During studies I also gained work experience; either via part-time work around Banská Bystrica, my university city, or in London.
 Actually, I worked as a taxi bike driver on the street.
 It improved my fitness (try biking 8 – 12 hours a day, carrying people around the centre) but also social skills (try to convince people to pay for a ride in a bike) and the ability to take care of myself.
 Sometimes, I earned some money and bought food immediately because I was short of cash or few times I spent a night on the street as I had not place to go…

 Upon graduating from the university, me and two of my classmates started working in a newly opened fitness centre.
 I also taught English in a language school.
 Here I realized that the knowledge from university has just about 5 percent transfer to real life.
 It is about people skills.
 Moreover, I learnt how to invoice and run my own business.
 I lived with my colleague Peťo.
 Before we were classmates and in the evenings we discussed girls in MUSCLE&FITNESS magazines and school.
 Now we discussed clients and invoices.
-In a search of more stable jobs, I entered several courses for salesmen and to-be-financial advisors, where they teach you the basics of finances and also negotiation skills.
+In a search of more stable jobs, I entered several courses for salesmen and to-be-financial advisers, where they teach you the basics of finances and also negotiation skills.

 After one year I moved to the UK, where I worked in a hotel and later in a sport shop in London.
-Here my eyes opened to the big world, after reading the books Rich Dad – Poor Dad by Kyosaki and Freakonomics by the Steven D. Levitt and Stephen J. Dubner.
+Here my eyes opened to the big world, after reading the books Rich Dad – Poor Dad by Robert Kyosaki and Freakonomics by the Steven D. Levitt and Stephen J. Dubner.
 In the hotel, we served ice cream as a desert for 4.90 pounds.
 Later I learnt that it was scooped from a 1 kg box bought in Tesco for 1 pound.
 Real-life Freakonomic discovery.
 I wanted to write about similar stuff so I started blogging on things that I considered interesting, thinking that the other people will be interested as well…

 I liked teaching students but felt that the job isn’t the one best thing I should do.
 I passed a course in economic journalism with The Slovak Spectator and started working as a freelancer, writing for the Business Focus section.
 Later I was offered permanent position as an online editor in MUSCLE&FITNESS.

-Entering the world of sports, journalism, programming, politics and marketing I made a few mistakes but it I like it as I am making progress – measurable by faster article processing and less mistakes.
+Entering the world of sports, journalism, programming, politics and marketing – I made a few mistakes but it I like it as I am making progress – measurable by faster article processing and less mistakes.
 Also, I rekindled my relationship with sports.
 For long, I was exercising just to keep in shape.
 But the guys from street workout and most recently CrossFit made me realize that there are no limits.
-Also they remind me of the fact that you do not know everything and even after 20 years of exercising it is no shame to seek the advice of a professional.
+Also they remind me of the fact that you do not know everything and even after 20 years of exercising it is no shame to seek advice of a professional.
 Like with everything.